FH-Potsdam/doing-projection-mapping/docs/heavym-live.md

 #### Loading Media

 To add video overlays to your faces you need to add a player face into your scene.
-Drag and drop from the top bar the player object onto your scene.
+Drag and drop (from the top bar) the player object onto your scene.
 This gives you a rectangular field and opens the media panel on the left side of the window.
 Hit the little plus sign on the media section and browse for a video.

 !!!note
     We used a H264 compression in a .mov container.
 If you try other codecs we would be happy to hear from you.

 When the media is loaded and you've adjusted the bounds of your video hit the play button and your video will start playing in an infinite loop. _Currently there is no way to start and stop several videos at once.
 We hope this will be a feature soon._
 See the animation below.

 [![](images/heavym-adding-media.gif)](images/heavym-adding-media.gif)

 !!!hint
     You need to activate the fill property on the right side for all the faces that should have the video as fill.
 If you just want the whole video on the screen without being cropped by the faces.
-Hit the "activate on top" button on top of the panel.
+Hit the "activate on top" button on top of the panel on the left side.

 #### Loading Syphon Input